SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 In 2022, Unlimit Health was awarded the status of Independent Research Organisation (IRO) by UK Research and Innovation (UKRI), the body responsible for convening the UK’s research councils and for supporting research, knowledge exchange and innovation.

-Determining the optimal sampling approach to assess disease prevalence and enable schistosomiasis treatment decisions at a more focal level.
+Determining the optimal sampling approach to assess the prevalence of schistosomiasis and guide treatment decisions.

-Improving adolescent girls’ and women’s health by reducing morbidity associated with FGS
+Improving adolescent girls’ and women’s health by reducing morbidity associated with female genital schistosomiasis (FGS).

 Integrating preventive treatment for female genital schistosomiasis into the national health system.

-A programme funded by UK Aid that ran for two years, working to fight neglected tropical diseases (NTDs) in West and Central Africa.
+UK Aid working to fight neglected tropical diseases (NTDs) in West and Central Africa.